 What is the MassBay Transitional Scholars Program?

-The Transitional Scholars Program at MassBay is a student centered program designed for transition age students with a documented disability.
-This program serves students typically between 18-22 years of age, who are currently enrolled in their high school transition program or are transitioning from high school to post-secondary education.
-The Program is designed for students who are interested in taking one (1) or two (2) college courses per semester and accessing the program’s services for a maximum of three (3) years.
-Participants in the program develop career planning and employment skills, self-advocacy skills, and life skills that will assist them in their post-secondary interests and activities.
-Students learn to function independently on the college campus.
-Given the individualized nature of this program, all decisions are at the discretion of the program coordinator and his/her designee.
+The Transitional Scholars Program at MassBay is a student-centered program designed for transition-age students with documented intellectual and/or developmental disability.
+The program serves students typically between 18-22 years of age, who are currently enrolled in their high school transition program or are transitioning from high school to post-secondary education having earned their diploma.
+Transitional Scholars is designed for students who are interested in having a college experience with the support of our Educational Coaches and programming.
+Admitted students take one (1) or two (2) college courses per semester (Fall and Spring) for a maximum of three (3) years.
+While enrolled in the program, Transitional Scholars have the opportunity to participate in campus activities, join clubs and organizations, and have full access to all MassBay supports and services.

 How does the Transitional Scholars Program work?